HrithikNambiar/HrithikNambiar/README.md

 ### Hi there, I'm Hrithik 👋

-## I'm a Computer Science sophomore BITS Goa.
+## I'm a Computer Science sophomore at BITS Goa.
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate with other researchers and creators
-- 🥅 2020 Goals: Contribute to Open Source.
+- 🥅 2020 Goals: Learn
 - ⚡ Fun fact:

 ### Connect with me: